inclusive-design/wecount.inclusivedesign.ca/src/collections/views/the-future-of-work-and-disability.md

 1. Watch the accessible [AI Employment Systems webinar](https://youtu.be/C_2lFeH9y2I)
 2. [Apply for your Learner badge](https://factory.cancred.ca/c/earnablebadge/QSXG1Wa7B4SaBI/apply) (five short answer questions)

-## Storytelling Workshop

-Storytelling can help us articulate our thoughts, feelings and experiences; it can build confidence and create a sense of belonging and connection.
-During our workshop, each participant shared an experience related to the challenges of employment with regards to AI, smart systems and automation.

-### Facilitators

-{% imageAndText "/uploads/Minette-Samaroo.png", "A photo of Minette Samaroo", "left", "top" %}

-**Minette Samaroo** is the President of AEBC Toronto Chapter.
-She is active in advocating for social change for persons with disabilities.
-In 2019, Minette led the development and execution of the Disability Advantage Program — a training program for employers that highlights the benefits of hiring and working with persons with disabilities.

-{% endimageAndText %}

-{% imageAndText "/uploads/Falaah-Arif-Khan.png", "A photo of Falaah Arif Khan", "left", "top" %}

-**Falaah Arif Khan** is an Artist-in-Residence at the Montreal AI Ethics Institute and the NYU Center for Responsible AI, as well as a Research Fellow in the Bhasha group at the International Institute of Information Technology, Hyderabad.
-His latest artwork includes the first volume of the _Superheroes of Deep Learning_ comics (with Zack Lipton) and the _Data, Responsibly_ comics.

-{% endimageAndText %}

-{% imageAndText "/uploads/Melissa-Egan.png", "A photo of Melissa Egan", "left", "top" %}

-**Melissa Egan** is National Lead, Episodic Disabilities at Realize.
-Using her training in curriculum development and adult education, she helped create online learning webinars on episodic disabilities and employment.
-She has worked extensively with marginalized, LGBTQ and Indigenous people to develop and deliver workshops across Canada.

-{% endimageAndText %}

 ## AI Hiring System Policies Webinar

 In this presentation, we explore the best policies and practices that both tech companies should adopt in designing their algorithms and the employment organizations that use them.
 Consider the many legal and ethical implications of machine learning bias must focus on.